baasbox/docs/source/index.md

 The home of the plugins section is the following:
 ![Plugins Home](images/Console_0.9.0/plugins_home.png)

-To create a new plugin, click the button called "New..." and choose a plugin name.
+To create a new plugin, click on the "New..." button and choose a plugin name.

-Names of the plugins must be in the form _namespace.plugin_name_, the namespace "baasbox" is reserved.
+The names of the plugins must be in the form _namespace.plugin_name_, the namespace "baasbox" is reserved.

 Now you have created a new plugin, here is a brief explanation of the editor page.